guohao117/noime.nvim/README.md

 1. **Check WezTerm**: Ensure you're running the plugin in WezTerm terminal
 2. **Verify ime-helper**: Make sure wezterm-ime-helper plugin is installed and configured
 3. **Environment detection**: The plugin loads when either `WEZTERM_PANE` environment variable is present (local) or `TERM` contains "wezterm" (remote sessions)
+4. **Tmux passthrough**: If using tmux, ensure `allow-passthrough on` is set in your tmux configuration

 ### Commands not available